Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 | `CoolDestinationIntegrationConfig` | `destination_api_key` | This field is valid. |
 | `CoolDestinationIntegrationConfig` | `destination_project_id` | This field is valid. |

-After the configuration file validation, you can fix issues in the configuration file, if any, and re-run the `validate` command.
+After the configuration file validation, you can fix the configuration file issues, if any, and re-run the `validate` command.

 Well done!
 Now, after we've validated our configuration file and fixed any issues, it's time to use the `sync` command.